Yes, you can use your Instant Pot to proof your homemade pizza dough!

 I have also “baked” a loaf of no-knead bread Instant Pot bread!

 So it only seems reasonable to also share a recipe for Instant Pot pizza dough!
+You can use it to make traditional pizzas, or enjoy a blast from the past with rectangle slices of homemade school cafeteria pizza!

 How to Proof Pizza Dough in the Instant Pot